Diophantine approximation and the geometry of limit sets in Gromov hyperbolic metric spaces: Real, complex, and quaternionic hyperbolic spaces

 \begin{proposition}[{\cite[Theorem II.10.10]{BridsonHaefliger}}] $\H_\F^{d + 1}$ is a CAT(-1) space, and in particular (by \cite[Proposition III.H.1.2]{BridsonHaefliger}) is a hyperbolic metric space. \end{proposition}

-\ignore{ \begin{remark} The spaces $\{\H_\F^{d + 1}:\F\in\{\R,\C,\H\},d\in\N\}$ are examples of \emph{rank one (Riemannian) symmetric spaces of noncompact type}.
-Up to normalization of the metric, there is only one more such space: the exceptional space $\H_\O^2$. i.e. they are Riemannian manifolds $(X,\dist)$ satisfying the following equivalent conditions: \begin{itemize} \item \item $(X,\dist)$ is \emph{two-point homogeneous}, i.e. for any two pairs $(x,y),(\w x,\w y)\in X^2$ with $\dist(x,y) = \dist(\w x,\w y)$, there is \item The curvature tensor of $X$ has covariant derivative zero, and the sectional \end{itemize} \end{remark} } Since $X := \H_\F^{d + 1}$ is an open subset of $\F^{d + 1}$, it has a natural topological boundary $\del_T X = \{\xx\in \F^{d + 1}:\|\xx\| = 1\}$.
+Since $X := \H_\F^{d + 1}$ is an open subset of $\F^{d + 1}$, it has a natural topological boundary $\del_T X = \{\xx\in \F^{d + 1}:\|\xx\| = 1\}$.
 On the other hand, since $X$ is a hyperbolic metric space, it has a Gromov boundary $\del_G X$.
-The following relation between them is more or less a direct consequence of the fact that every Gromov sequence in $X$ converges to a point in $\del_T X$ (for details see \cite{DSU}):
+The following relation between them is more or less a direct consequence of the fact that every Gromov sequence in $X$ converges to a point in $\del_T X$ (for details see \cite[Proposition 3.5.3]{DSU}):

 \begin{proposition} There is a unique homeomorphism $j:\del_G X\to \del_T X$ so that the extension $\id\cup j:X\cup\del_G X\to X\cup\del_T X$ is a homeomorphism. \end{proposition}

 From now on we will not distinguish between the two boundaries and will simply write $\del X$ for either one.